-Here are all the winners from the 2020 Grammys – rolling list
+Here are all the winners from the 2020 Grammys

 ‘Love (Deluxe Edition)’, Michael Bublé

-‘Look Now’, Elvis Costello & The Imposters
+‘Look Now’, Elvis Costello & The Imposters – winner

 ‘A Legendary Christmas’, John Legend